Select Page

 Many populations were found to be heavily impacted, with most host plants dead and all epiphytes killed.
 All four species were found to likely meet the thresholds for listing as Endangered according to the IUCN Red List criteria.
 Conservation assessments are currently underway.

-Read more at this CSIRO blog post describing the research, which was also conducted on Lord Howe and Norfolk Islands, with A. howense and A. argyropus described on those 2 islands respectively.
+Read more at this CSIRO blog post describing the research, which was also conducted on Lord Howe and Norfolk Islands, with A. howense and A. argyropus described on those two islands respectively.

 The SDZWA project has contributed towards the production of the high-quality video “Myrtle Rust, the Silent Killer coordinated and produced by one of our collaborators and leading Myrtle Rust impact researcher in Queensland, Dr Geoff Pegg.
 This is a science-based plain-English video, targeted towards awareness-raising, particularly for land managers, policy influencers, bushcare workers and Indigenous communities, as well as wider audiences.
 Awareness-raising in these sectors remains a critical task, given the complexity of the issues and recovery strategies.